THE OUTLET’S DEMISE

 The township board visually saw the drawn channel during this meeting and made no motion for a pause of study.

 The township board gave preliminary approval during the March 2007 meeting with several conditions.
-They requested reconfiguring an additional roundabout with the Fire Chief's support.
+They requested the reconfiguration of an additional roundabout with the Fire Chief's support.

 The proposed road of this size was longer than the township ordinance allowed for a dead-end street.
-To accompany the bent wood hires road would require the township to change its ordinance policy (1,350 feet) to support the proposed 2,000 feet length road.
+Accommodating the Bentwood road would require the township to amend its ordinance (1,350-foot limit) to support the proposed 2,000-foot-long road.

 Easements for the sewer main from the south were to be acquired.
-This sewer line would need to be brought from the south, then routed through the center of the historical outlet.
+This sewer line would need to be brought in from the south and routed through the center of the historical outlet.

-If any of these listed conditions occurred, it would cause the need to seal the historical outlet.
-Within a few months, all had been approved and implemented.
+If any of these conditions were approved, it would create conditions to seal the historical outlet.
+Within a few months, all had been approved and implemented without any pause to study what the “cut” was or its significance to the watershed.

 REFERENCES: